smn-riaz/biCycle-store-assignment2/README.md

 <br>

 <h4>7 .
 Calculate Revenue from Orders</h4>
-The total revenue from orders can be calculated easily by get method.
+The total revenue from orders can be calculated easily by GET method.

 <br>